shrimpwagon/jquery-lazyloadanything/README.md

 Element with Class Loaded in Viewport
 -------------
+This example shows how to turn the background of elements red when it is lazy loaded into the viewport.

     $('.red-bg-onload').lazyloadanything({
         'onLoad': function(e, LLobj) {
             LLobj.$element.css('background-color', 'red');
         }
     });

-This example is showing how the image source url is stored in the `data-src` attribute and loads into the `src` attribute when the user scrolls into view of the image.
-Of course, the selector will most likely be more specific.

 Each [onLoad](#onload) call passes the [LLobj](#llobj) variable which is a Lazy Load object that contains 4 properties and two methods.